Gamescom will attempt to pull off in-person and online hybrid event in August

 “What made us confident to go for a hybrid Gamescom is that the community is really waiting for Gamescom again, and if there’s any possibility to make that happen, we want to give it a go,” Falk said.
 “With a very good safety concept, we think there’s a high likelihood that we are able to do a hybrid concept.”

 If it turns out that the federal and regional governments decide it can’t be done safely as a hybrid event, then the show will revert to its digital form, Falk said.
+Such large events are not currently permitted.

 Falk said the Association of the German Games Industry and Koelnmesse (the exhibition hall entity) plan to hold the main part of the show starting August 25 to August 29.